 This is a guest post by Jack Reed.
-He is a financial writer with Oak View Law Group and offers advice on various debt management programs and debt relief scams.
+He is a financial writer and offers advice on various debt management programs and debt relief scams.
 He can be contacted at jackrd3 AT gmail DOT com

-Many people who are immersed in hefty debts look out for some quick and easy solutions to solve debt problems.
+Many people who are immersed in hefty debts look out for some quick and easy solutions to solve their debt issues.
 In such a situation, the promise of a debt relief company to put an end to your debt problems comes as a great relief.

 Thousands of people enroll themselves with such companies with the hope of getting rid of their overwhelming debts.
 The high hopes that these firms instill in the minds of the consumers convinces them to the core.